7 White Mountains Swimming Holes For Those Lazy, Hazy, Days of Summer

 Smith Covered Bridge - Plymouth

-This stunning, natural cascade is the perfect spot for cooling off on a hot summer day.
+This stunning natural cascade is the perfect spot for cooling off on a hot summer day.
 There are many spots below the falls where the water pools up and is great for swimming or just dipping your toes in.
 When the water is high enough, the rocks form a natural waterslide.
 Parking for this swimming hole can be found off US-302 on Old Cherry Mountain Rd.
 Almost immediately after turning onto Old Cherry Mountain Rd, take a left onto Lower Falls Rd.
-Drive 0.2 miles on Lower Falls Road and park at the end of the road on the right.
+Drive 0.2 miles on Lower Falls Road and park at the end of the road on the right to access Lower Ammonoosuc Falls.

-A quick 1.1 mile walk along the Smarts Book Trail will lead you to a cascading swimming hole, complete with a rope swing.
-The clear, cool pool below the falls can get to 10 feet deep so it is a great place to swim and as it is near a Forest Protection Area, you will be surrounded by lush, green forest.
+A quick 1.1-mile walk along the Smarts Book Trail will lead you to a cascading swimming hole complete with a rope swing.
+The clear, cool pool below the falls can get to 10 feet deep, so it is a great place to swim - plus, it is near a Forest Protection Area, meaning you will be surrounded by a tranquil green forest.

 The Swiftwater Covered Bridge goes over the mighty Ammonoosuc River and another delightful White Mountains swimming hole.
-There is the upper part of the swimming hole, which is great for wading and the lower area, under the falls is perfect for swimming and tubing.
+There is the upper part of the swimming hole, which is great for wading; the lower area under the falls is perfect for swimming and tubing.
 To access this swimming hole, drive over the Swiftwater Covered Bridge and park in the lot to the left.

 Swiftwater Bridge